jeffprestes/test-bbolt/README.md

-# test-bbolt
+# test bbolt

+This is a MVC CRUD in REST Application built on top of Mercurius framework ( <https://github.com/novatrixtech/mercurius> ) to test BBolt database and Storm Framework.

+It has very good performance and very simple and flexible sintaxe.

-# Structure of a Project
+## Structure of the Project

 ```
 /conf
 Application configuration including environment-specific configs